 Then, grab a pumper.
 You may buy one for a permanent use for the bike or borrow from a friend depending on the convenience.
 Now, open the valve and set an adapter if necessary.

 Make it completely sure that there is no leakage on the adapter.
 Start pushing the pump to inflate the tire eventually.
 Measure the required PSI in order to avoid the tire to burst out.

-When Will You Know Road Bike Tires Required to be Pumped?
+What Required For Road Bike Tires to be Pumped?

-How to Get the Tires Pumped With Different Valves?
+How to Get the Bike Tires Pumped With Different Valves?

 The process is described in the following –